 Under the thick coat of the Anatolian Shepherd Dog is a short coat (approximately an inch length).
 There are feathers on the ears, legs, and tail of a pig.
 Fawn with a black mask is the most common colour for their coats, which come in pinto, white, and brindle.

-When it comes to grooming, the Anatolian Shepherd doesn’t require much effort.
+When it comes to grooming, the Anatolian Shepherd and Labrador mix doesn’t require much effort.
 Despite the breed’s short coat, expect a lot of shedding all year long.
 Brushing more often at these times helps remove dead hair.
 Taking a shower three to four times a year is plenty.
 There are many species like brindle anatolian shepherd and white anatolian shepherd puppies

 For best results, brush your Anatolian Shepherd’s teeth on a regular basis, at least two or three times a week.
 Gum disease and bad breath may be prevented by brushing your teeth at least twice a day.

 In order to prevent painful rips and other problems with your dog’s nails, you should trim them once or twice a month if they don’t naturally wear down.
 If you can hear them clicking on the floor, they’re too long.
 The blood vessels in dog toenails may cause bleeding if you cut them too short, and your dog may refuse to cooperate when the nail clippers are pulled out again in the future.
 It’s best to seek the counsel of your veterinarian or groomer if you’ve never cut a dog’s nails.